Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 • Engage with the DGYP community once you arrive on campus.

-A copy of this Agreement will be available for review on this website beginning in April.
-The actual Agreement will be sent to DGYP applicants and their guardians via Adobe Sign.
+The Participation Agreement will be sent to DGYP applicants and their guardians via Adobe Sign.
+Please email dukegapyear@duke.edu for details.

 Funding